nerangel/P3-HelpMacGuyver/README.md

-# help macguyver to escape
+# Help Macguyver to escape
-little game create with pygame in python 3.
+Little game create with pygame in python 3.

-third project of openclassrooms in cours developtment in python.
+Third project of openclassrooms in cours developtment in python.

 ## Development
 ### Requirements